 - Interactive activities and artist demonstrations

-- Children’s activities along with special exhibits
+- Children’s activities and special exhibits

 - Gourmet specialties at the Gourmet MarketPlace lining the festival entryway

-About Dianne Funk Enterprises
+About Diane Funk Enterprises

 Dianne Funk began producing art festivals in the Coachella Valley in 1986, with Faire a La Quinta, followed by Southwest Arts Festival in Indio in 1989, which has since grown into an acclaimed regional attraction.
 Building upon that success, Dianne Funk created the Indian Wells Arts Festival in 2002.
 It has since developed into the headlining event of the Coachella Valley’s arts festival season.
 The event has achieved an international scope with artists from more than 30 countries participating.